-The use of a mask is not mandatory in public spaces and on urban roads; provided that there are no crowds of people that do not allow to maintain the minimum interpersonal safety distance of 1.5 meters.
+The use of a mask is mandatory in public spaces and on urban roads; provided that there are no crowds of people that do not allow to maintain the minimum interpersonal safety distance of 1.5 meters.

 The use of face mask is mandatory in enclosed public premises such as bars, restaurants, shops and cultural establishments, among others.

 The use of face masks is mandatory for all people over 6 years old, although it is recommended starting at six years old.

 As this practice entails a certain risk, both smoking and the use of vaping devices is prohibited whilst walking on public streets, regardless of whether you are on your own or in a group.